CollinOriger/CollinOriger.github.io/README.md

 # CollinOriger.github.io
-A Map of My Favorite Destinations
+A Map of My Favorite Destinations, featuring pictures and links to information about each destination.